Haven Life is a new online life insurance offer providing term life insurance. In this review, I share my experience applying for life insurance.

-Up until the ripe ol’ age of 30, I had never considered a life insurance policy.
+Up until the ripe old age of 30, I had never considered a life insurance policy.
 Married without children or a mortgage, I really didn’t find the need to insure myself… especially if it gave my wife extra incentive to get rid of me (she’ll tell you, of course, that no extra incentive is needed).
-Now, however, with both a mortgage and two very young children, I very much understand the importance of taking care of my family if I’m no longer around.Today, I’ve purchased a 10-year term life insurance policy from Haven Life.
+Now, however, with both a mortgage and two very young children, I very much understand the importance of taking care of my family if I’m no longer around.

-Haven Life is a relatively new life insurance site, circa May 2015.
-It offers term life insurance policies for as long as 30 years and coverage for as much as $1 million.
-Haven Life also offers policies to 48 US states (sorry, California and Montana).
+Haven Life is a relatively new life insurance agency, circa May 2015.
+It offers term life insurance policies for as long as 30 years and coverage for as much as $3 million.
+(Applicants aged 60-64 can apply for $1 million in coverage) Haven Life also offers policies nationwide.
 Unlike other websites that are simply comparison engines, which then direct you to a proper policy, you are actually purchasing your insurance policy through Haven Life’s website.
-Underwritten by Mass Mutual, Haven Life is one of the rare online sites offering quick and painless term life insurance.
+The insurance is issued by C.M.
+Life, a subsidiary of MassMutual, a leading life insurance company with over 160+ years.
+Haven Life offers a quick and painless term life insurance purchasing experience.

 Learn More: How Much Life Insurance Do You Need?

 After creating an account with Haven Life, I can now log in and see my application status.
-Right now, I have temporary coverage; I have until 4/19/2017 to complete my medical coverage.
+Right now, I still have temporary coverage; I have until 4/19/2017 to complete my medical coverage.
 Also inside my account is the ability to cancel my application (if I so desire), review my application, or browse some general FAQs.

 Key Haven Life Details

 - When you sign up, apply, and are approved, you will receive a total of five emails from them.
-They come in the form of (1) Complete your Application, (2) Verify your Email Address, (3) Sign your Application, (4) Completed Signature of Application, (5) Received your Signed Application.
+They come in the form of (1) Complete your Application, (2) Verify your Email Address, (3) Sign your Application, (4) Completed Signature of the Application, (5) Received your Signed Application.
 Today, I received a 6th email about how it’s almost my half birthday, which is still two months away (they’re reaching).

-- A health exam is not always required.
-Even though I’ve visited a hospital once in my lifetime(bounce houses are tough places for 31 year-olds) and consider myself an extremely healthy person, I was required to complete an exam.
+- Even though I’ve visited a hospital once in my lifetime(bounce houses are tough places for 31-year-olds) and consider myself an extremely healthy person, I was required to complete an exam.
 No biggie, I was due for an annual physical all the same, so it was not a concern.